Work From Home: 25 Smart Tips for Better Productivity

 Work from home doesn’t mean you can let go off perks like travel, casual or sick leaves.
 Be clear on your HR policies, ask plans on skills trainings and compensation for overtime etc.

 Believe it or not but cleanliness actually improves your productivity.
 A clean environment helps you to concentrate better at task.
-Start your day by cleaning your bed or your desk.
+Start your day by cleaning your bed or your desk and have a scheduled weekly or monthly declutter session for your workspace.
 A bit of organization prepares your mind for the day.

 Ask someone who works from home and they would always tell you it is as real as working in an office minus the commute.
 If you already work from home or intend to in near future keep in mind these 25 points, even if you can’t follow all pick crucial tips that would work to your advantage.
 Did you find this post useful?
 Which of these tips would you apply when working from home?

 25 Brilliant Habits of Successful People